meeshkan/hmt/README.md

 $ meeshkan record
 ```

 This starts Meeshkan as a reverse proxy on the default port of `8000`.
-For example, with curl, you can use Meeshkan as a proxy like so.
+For example, with curl, you can use Meeshkan as a proxy like so:

 ```bash
 $ curl http://localhost:8000/http://api.example.com